Arrata-TTRPG/Arrata-TTRPG/draft/Arrata-Guide/Typst Implementation/sections/characters.typ

 === Changing Quirks

+For the moment, an adequate solution to the "Quirk Change" problem has not been found.
+Assume Quirks are static and do not change - this will be changed in the future!
+People changing their Quirks is incredbily important, so if you come up with a homebrew solution, feel free to use and share it.

 == Building a Character

 Now we have everything.
 We can use all of the pieces we've learned so far to finally build a character.